 So it slapped the puddle to make more foam, from which it squeezed another arm.
-The first arm palpated its fingers to count them; there were five, but the new arm was a right arm as well, so the first arm mushed it back into foam and sculpted it again.
+The new arm was a right arm as well, so the first arm mushed it back into foam and sculpted it again.
 The new arm was a left arm, and the arms set to work.

 Together they sculpted froth into a human head.

 Then the left arm made left legs and the right arm made right legs, and they chose the best legs to pair.
 They mushed the extra legs into a torso.

 The arms attached the head to the torso’s neck, attached the legs to the torso’s thighs, and attached themselves to the shoulders.
 They dribbled the remaining puddle-water over their body to become hair.

 The whole body stood shakily because its head was on backward.
 The arms turned the head and dotted the eyes with pupils.

 Dan was whole again at last.
 The agony was over.

 He lay on the mountain.
 Where was the bird?
 Where was the fox?
 Dan watched the horizon for them.

 Why was he here?
 He recalled cleaning a bong and wondered if combining crickets and alcohol could produce delusions.
 Or perhaps the powder in Leo’s bowl was cricket mixed with centipede.
 Or pure centipede!
 Maybe Leo knew Dan would take his bong and prepared centipede to punk him.
 Dan tried not to think about it.
 He pretended this was reality, because it felt real, and the idea of being trapped in a hallucination made his throat itch.
 Dying alone on a mountain would be for the best.